validitylabs/HOPR-PL-Substrate/README.md

 As described in section [Updating the balance in a payment channel](#updating-the-balance-in-a-payment-channel), HOPR disincentivises nodes to decrease the forwarded relay fees.
 Note that they might increase the forwarded funds but as nodes in the HOPR network are assumed to behave rationally it is very unlikely that they do that.

 Assume now that a relayer decreases the forwarded funds to the next node.
 More precisely, the reward of the relayer is now higher than intended whilst the reward of next downstream nodes is lower than expected.
-The reason why the attack of the relayer is not going to be succesful is that they need the acknowledgement of the next downstream node to redeem the funds - which would not send the required acknowledgement unless they receive the expected amount of funds.
+The reason why the attack of the relayer is not going to be successful is that they need the acknowledgement of the next downstream node to redeem the funds - which would not send the required acknowledgement unless they receive the expected amount of funds.

 In order to determine how many funds are destined to be paid to that node, they need to be able to find out at which position of the path they are.
 It is therefore the responsibility of the sender of the packet to specify how much money they intend to spend for each hop and embed this information in the part of the packet that is visible to the respective node.
 More precisely, the sender specifies how many funds in total each node receives from the previous node.
-As the nodes along the path drop the package once they consider the relay fees too low, the sender is incentivised to embed sufficient funds in the packet to make sure that the packet receives its desired destination.
+As the nodes along the path drop the package once they consider the relay fees too low, the sender is incentivized to embed sufficient funds in the packet to make sure that the packet receives its desired destination.

 # Details of the Substrate implementation
 HOPR uses Substrate to implement the Polkadot integration.
 The application logic is similar to the one that [we have built for the Ethereum Virtual Machine (EVM)](https://github.com/validitylabs/hopr).